nus-cs2103-AY2122S1/tp/docs/team/mrmrinal.md

     * Highlights: This feature needed a reimplementation of the existing Person class was immutable and did not support modifications to a client's attributes.
 The workaround this was to implement a PersonAdapter wrapper class that supports for editing and adding of certain attributes by wrapping a single Person object and replacing it with an edited copy.
       This helped us implement real time updating and now all changes are reflected immediately in all parts of our application.
-    * Credits: *{mention here if you reused any code/ideas from elsewhere or if a third-party library is heavily used in the feature so that a reader can make a more accurate judgement of how much effort went into the feature}*

 * **New Feature**: Created the Tabs in the Client Window to display the various client information in the user interface. [#126](https://github.com/AY2122S1-CS2103T-W16-1/tp/pull/126/files)
   * What it does: This allows for all the categorised information of a single client to be displayed in an organized yet intuitive user interface across 5 tabs.